• Skip to primary navigation

 Dollar Tree Easter Craft How-To: Instructions for Making DIY Bunny Planters

 I started with the cutest little white planters that I got at Dollar Tree.
-I just love these with their facets and iridescent shimmer!
+I just love them with their facets and iridescent shimmer!
 They came in other colors, too, like pink and turquoise, but I think white is best for this project.
-(Update: I don’t think Dollar Tree carries these anymore, but you could paint a flower pot white to make this craft!)
+(Update: I don’t think Dollar Tree carries these anymore, but you could paint a flower pot white to make this craft or use a small white planter like this!)

 Step One: Paint a Nose and Whiskers